 At-home treatment for lick granulomas

-Noxious topical products like Bitter Apple spray can also be effective because they taste awful.
-Additionally, there are various recipes for homemade lick deterrents.
-But you should run these by your vet before using them to ensure they are safe.
+In addition to tools like E-collars, noxious topical products like Bitter Apple spray can also be effective because they taste awful.
 Generally, you would need to apply the yucky tasting substance in small amounts every eight to twelve hours to prevent licking.

 Lick granuloma treatment takes time

-Even if you do everything right for treatment, it is important to keep in mind that some lick granulomas can take several months to resolve.
+Even if you do everything right, it is important to keep in mind that some acral lick granulomas can take several months to resolve.
 Lick granulomas are one of the more frustrating conditions that we treat in veterinary medicine.
 Most heal slowly, and it can take time to find the right treatment.
 Unfortunately, some never do fully resolve.

-Even though there aren’t any quick and easy solutions, that doesn’t mean you should lose hope.
-There are still things you can do to help your dog during the healing process.
-First off, periodic check-ins with your veterinarian are vital to the process.
+While you are treating your dog’s lick granuloma, periodic check-ins with your veterinarian are vital to the process.
 He or she may want to recheck the skin cytology to ensure that any skin infection at the granuloma site is responding to therapy.
 Also, if initial therapies aren’t helping, your vet can come up with a new plan or additional therapies.

 How can you prevent a lick granuloma?